 Before the audit report is issued, the auditor should document evidence of supervisory review of the work performed that supports findings, conclusions, and recommendations contained in the audit report.
 The auditor should document any departures from the Yellow Book requirements and the impact on the audit and on the auditor's conclusions when the audit is not in compliance with applicable Yellow Book requirements due to law, regulation, scope limitations, restrictions on access to records, or other issues impacting the audit.
 This applies to departures from the unconditional and presumptively mandatory requirements when alternative procedures performed in the circumstances were not sufficient to achieve the objectives of the requirements.
+Subject to applicable provisions of laws and regulations, auditors should make available appropriate individuals and audit documentation to other auditors or reviewers upon request in a timely manner.

-The auditor should communicate pertinent information to those contracting for or requesting the audit such as oversight entities and granting agencies, including pass-through entities.
+If the laws or regulation requiring an audit specifically identifies the entities to be audited, the auditor should communicate pertinent information both to individuals contracting for or requesting the audit or those such as oversight entities and granting agencies, including pass-through entities.
 This communication, as well as any decisions reached as a result as part of the overall audit strategy, should be documented.
 When the auditor complied with all applicable Yellow Book requirements, audit reports must state that the audit was performed in accordance with Government Auditing Standards.
-The Yellow Book also requires the report on internal controls to include the scope of the auditor's testing of internal controls over financial reporting, of compliance with provisions of laws, regulations, contracts, or grant agreements, and a statement as to whether or not the tests performed provide sufficient and appropriate evidence to support an opinion on the effectiveness of internal controls.
+Auditors should report on internal control and compliance with provisions of laws, regulations, contracts, or grant agreements regardless of whether they have identified deficiencies or noncompliance.
+The Yellow Book also requires the report on internal controls over financial reporting and of compliance to include a description of the scope of the auditor's testing of internal controls over financial reporting, of compliance with provisions of laws, regulations, contracts, or grant agreements, and a statement as to whether or not the tests performed provide sufficient and appropriate evidence to support an opinion on the effectiveness of internal controls and on compliance.

-The auditor should communicate in the report on internal control over financial reporting and compliance, based upon the work performed, 1) the significant deficiencies and material weaknesses in internal control, 2) all instances of fraud and noncompliance and any other instances warranting the attention of management and/or the governing board, 3) noncompliance with provisions of the contracts or grant agreements that have a material effect on the audit, and 4) abuse that has a material effect on the audit.
+Presenting Findings in the Audit Report: The auditor should communicate in the report on internal control over financial reporting and compliance, based upon the work performed, 1) the significant deficiencies and material weaknesses in internal control, 2) all instances of fraud and noncompliance and any other instances warranting the attention of management and/or the governing board, 3) noncompliance with provisions of the contracts or grant agreements that have a material effect on the audit, and 4) abuse that has a material effect on the audit.
 The GAGAS report should include relevant information about fraud, noncompliance with provisions of laws or regulations material to the financial statements, and abuse that is quantitatively or qualitatively material.
 If these instances of noncompliance are less than material, but warrant the attention of the board and/or management, this should be communicated in writing.
 The auditor may consult with authorities or legal counsel about whether such reporting would compromise investigation or legal proceedings and may limit public reporting to matters that would not compromise those proceedings.